davefernig/sortable-challenge/README.md

 ## Usage

-Clone the repository, navigate to the directory 'src,' and run parse.py:
+Clone the repository, navigate to src, and run parse.py:
 ```
 cd sortable-challenge/src/
 python parse.py
 ```
-The output will be written to /output/results.json.
+The output will be written to sortable-challenge/output/results.json.
 To visually examine the results (one product at a time), use:
 ```
 python inspect.py results.json
 ```